b24nguyen/VariousNotesAndDuties/PSYCH 257 - Psychopathology.md

     - Specific to psychopathology
     - Defines symptoms and treatment

+## Chapter 1 : Summary

+- Statistical (frequency), Personal Distress, Personal Dysfunction (interferes with functioning), Violation of Social Norms, Experts all attempt to classify abnormal behaviour
+- Prehistoric times: thought it was supernatural
+- Greeks and Romans thought they were biological causes
+- Arabs treated it humanely with environmental and psychological factors emphasized
+- Middle Ages, thought it was demons
+- Lobotomies to treat mental disorders
+- Shock therapy for depression

 ## Lecture 3 - Jan 9th

 **Socio-Political Context of the 20th Century**